Last updated 9th April 2020

 To improve the aesthetics of your bathroom, you should also consider the cost of mirrors, which could act as a centrepiece for your bathroom.
 If you want to keep it simple, you could stick with a flat-mounted mirror for as little as £20, while a professional mirror installation could cost up to £500 if it is placed over a vanity countertop.

-When pricing up your bathroom installation, you need to think about the different factors that could affect the cost, including:
+When trying to work out how much your bathroom installation is going to cost, you need to think about the different factors that could affect it, including:

-When installing new fixtures, you may need to update your electrical panel, especially if you're installing a power shower as this will ensure that you get the most out of it.
-An electrical panel upgrade could cost between £700 to £1,200.
+When installing new fixtures, you may need to update your consumer unit, especially if you're installing a power shower as this will ensure that you get the most out of it.
+A consumer unit upgrade could cost between £700 to £1,200.
 You can read more about these costs here.

 Before having your floor tiles installed, a professional will check to see if your floor is flat before they can proceed.
 If not, they may have to install a plywood subfloor or use some self-levelling screed before laying down the new tiles which could cost an extra £600.

-If your bathroom is quite a cold space, then you may want to consider installing underfloor heating, which is quite an expensive addition but is definitely worth it.
+If your bathroom is quite a cold space, then you may want to consider installing underfloor heating, which is quite an expensive addition but could definitely be worth it.
 For underfloor heating, a professional will usually charge around £10 per square foot.